Can you run as fast as you did when you were 20 years old? Hit a baseball as far as you once could? Bash a tennis ball with the same speed and spin?

 Erectile dysfunction (ED) can occur for many reasons.
 Sometimes it is as simple as the side effect of a particular medication.
 But for roughly 75% of men, the cause is more complex.
 ED may result from vascular disease, neurological disease, diabetes, or prostate-related treatments or surgeries.

-Whether you currently suffer from ED or are hoping to sidestep this condition, try these tips for better health and a better sex life.
+Whether you currently suffer from ED or are hoping to sidestep this condition, try these tips to overcome ED for better health and a better sex life.

 - Start walking.
 According to one Harvard study, just 30 minutes of walking a day was linked with a 41% drop in risk for ED.
 Other research suggests that moderate exercise can help restore sexual performance in obese middle-aged men with ED.